CSL-KU/detmem/README.md

 cd gem5
 ./run-fig8-rt-effect.sh m5out/cpt.*
 ```
 This script launches 48 simulations in parallel and saves the result in 'detmem/results/fig8-rt-effect'.
 It takes about 12 hours to finish this run on a machine with 48 hardware threads.
 Each gem5 instance needs about 250MB memory.
-As we launch 48 threads, this run needs about 12GB memory.
+As we launch 48 threads, this run takes about 12GB memory.

 To run the simulations in figures 9 and 10.a, use the the following commands:
 ```